 - Drake.
-In the immediate 12 hours following the release of his sixth studio album “Certified Lover Boy”, the record quickly broke Apple Music’s record for being the most streamed album & artist in a single day.
-Some of that publicity undoubtedly came from his ongoing beef with Kanye, which, as outlets like GQ have reported, was only resolved a few days ago.
+In the immediate 12 hours following the release of his sixth studio album “Certified Lover Boy”, the record quickly broke Apple Music’s record for being the Some of that publicity undoubtedly came from his ongoing beef with Kanye, which, as outlets like GQ have reported, was only resolved a few days ago.

 - Tyler, The Creator & Doja Cat.
 The former marked the 2nd #1 Billboard 200 ranking of his career with his 2021 record “Call Me If You Get Lost”, whereas Doja simultaneously hit her own streaming best with the release of her third studio album “Planet Her”.

 - Lil Nas X. Both him & Rodrigo are examples of how quickly virality can catch on, and both artists took home three MTV VMA Awards this year.

 - BTS.
 The South Korean boyband has risen to global popularity and acclaim, and in August, they beat Rodrigo’s record for the longest-running No. 1 single in America with their track “Butter”.